Adige-Calculations/OpenFOAM-handbook/src/14_paraview/README.md

 ```console
 touch \<nameOfTheCase\>.foam
 ```
-If ParaView is installed on Linux it is convenient call it with command
+If ParaView is installed on GNU-Linux it is convenient call it with command

 ```console
 paraview \<nameOfTheCase\>.foam &
 ```

 The tag & keeps the program in background so you can continue to use the same terminal page.
-In Windows Subsystem for Linux (WSL) it is enough terminate the installation and run the executable;
+In Windows Subsystem for GNU-Linux (WSL) it is enough terminate the installation and run the executable;

 ```console